-Axine Water Technologies, a Vancouver-based wastewater treatment solutions provider, has announced it will showcase its ElectraClear technology during WEFTEC, the Water Environment Federation’s Technical Exhibition and Conference, scheduled to run October 5-9 in New Orleans.
+Axine Water Technologies, a Vancouver-based wastewater treatment solutions provider, will showcase its ElectraClear technology during WEFTEC, the Water Environment Federation’s Technical Exhibition and Conference, scheduled to run Oct.
+5-9 in New Orleans.

 ElectraClear destroys organic contaminants in industrial wastewater, including difficult-to-treat per- and polyfluoroalkyl substances (PFAS).

-WEFTEC attendees can participate in a live demonstration of the system at Booth #952, the company says, where they can see firsthand how Axine’s technology offers an energy-efficient, chemical-free solution for complete destruction of PFAS chemicals, helping industries reduce operational costs while meeting environmental regulations.
+WEFTEC attendees can participate in a live demonstration of the system at Booth No. 952, where the company says they can see firsthand how Axine’s technology offers an energy-efficient, chemical-free solution for complete destruction of PFAS chemicals, helping industries reduce operational costs while meeting environmental regulations.

 RELATED: Axine to showcase PFAS technology

-Axine will also present as part of a Technical Spotlight titled "Liquid Treatment Technologies for PFAS at Water Resource Recovery Facilities" from 4 to 5 p.m.
+Axine also will present as part of a Technical Spotlight titled "Liquid Treatment Technologies for PFAS at Water Resource Recovery Facilities" from 4-5 p.m.
 Tuesday, Oct.
-8. The session will explore scalable, onsite solutions for PFAS destruction, focusing on efficiency and sustainability of systems.
+8. The session will explore scalable, on-site solutions for PFAS destruction, focusing on efficiency and sustainability of systems.

 Axine Water Technologies specializes in electrochemical oxidation for the destruction of persistent contaminants in industrial wastewater, including PFAS.